 On a weekly or monthly basis you will want to clean your infrared sauna thoroughly.
 This will require that you vacuum the interior of the sauna using the hose end of your vacuum to reach less accessible areas.
 Thoroughly clean all surfaces inside of the sauna, the floor, walls, bench, and backrest with warm water and a gentle soap.
 Go over the same areas a second time with just warm water.

 To clean these surfaces effectively you will need a bucket of warm water mixed with a gentle, non-toxic soap that will not irritate your skin.
 Mix the solution of warm water and soap, soak the cloth in the solution, and gently wipe down the surfaces inside of the infrared sauna.
 Pour the bucket out and fill it again with warm water.
 With a new cloth, wipe down the surfaces once again.
 This should be done after each and every session.

 You may also wish to clean the inside and outside of the glass doors, particularly if your hands left marks around the door.
 To clean the glass you will need a spray bottle mixed with water and white vinegar.
 Use a dry cloth, spray the glass with the white vinegar solution and wipe down the glass.

 Green Living, from National Geographic, recommends that the white vinegar and water solution be composed of 50% water and 50% distilled white vinegar.
 We prefer an even gentler solution using lemon juice, but again, the choice is yours!

-A weekly deep cleaning will help maintain the safety of your infrared sauna and allow you to simply clean sweat affected surfaces during the week to make it quick and easy.
+A deep cleaning will help maintain the safety of your infrared sauna and allow you to simply clean sweat affected surfaces during the week to make it quick and easy.

 How To Maintain The Cleanliness Of Your Sauna For The Long Term